Irgendwer01/IntegratedDerivative/README.md

 * Large JEI recipes can now be pulled from JEI directly into the logic programmer with structure loss.
   * This mainly includes two categories of recipes: empty slots (i.e. Advanced Rocketry's machines), and many repeated parts (i.e. Extended Crafting).
   * Clientside only.
 Fully configurable in what recipes are affected by this.
+* JEI ingredients can now be pulled into the logic programmer directly from the ingredient sidebar!
+  * Thank you CrazyMeow/hanxiaoxin778 for implementing this in Integrated Additions (the mod is only for 1.16.5 but could easily be ported over).

 ### Integrated Terminals